p2plabsxyz/peersky-browser/README.md

 # For Intel and M1 macs
 ```

-Now, the build folder will appear in the root directory.
+Now, the `dist` folder will appear in the root directory.

 ```bash
 npm run build-all